murradkh/StockProject/README.md

 - Buy and sell stocks and to increase/decrease user budget (simulated bank accounts).
 - Historic stocks transaction tracking, with amount of net profits gained by this transaction.

+## Future Features
+* [ ] Automation for buy/sell threshold price, i.e. a new rule
+to buy or to sell a stock when specific price threshold reached
+* [ ] Automation for Stop-losing, to sell the stock when price goes
+below certain threshold.
+* [X] Adding WSGI Gunicorn as a production server.
+* [X] Dockerizing each app componentes (creating Images for application-code & Nginx & MySqlDB)

 #### ScreenShots
 ##### Main Page
 ![](myapp/static/img/main_page.png)